 "To say this is one of the most important stories to put on our stage is a complete understatement," Smith said in a statement.
 "It’s important to be reminded of a moment—now 35 years ago—when people from very different cultures and perspectives risked their lives and careers and put themselves on the line personally, intellectually and spiritually by sitting down to forge an agreement.
 Through Lawrence’s brilliant script, this incredible cast and with the incomparable access and research provided through Gerald Rafshoon, audiences will viscerally experience the complex and deeply human process of these pivotal negotiations."

+"Washington is the perfect place for Camp David to begin its life, and especially now, when the lessons of that historic moment are so resonant," Wright added.
+"Molly has been an ideal partner on this play.
+To begin with, she had the courage to commission what was a very ambitious project, and she brought her energy, judgment and insight into the process from the very beginning.
+It's been a very happy experience for me to be working with the team at Arena."
 The creative team for Camp David includes set designer Walt Spangler, costume designer Paul Tazewell, lighting designer Pat Collins, sound designer David Van Tieghem, projection designer Jeff Sugg and dialect coach Anita Maynard-Losh.
 Susan R. White is stage manager, and Michael D. Ward is assistant stage manager.

 Visit arenastage.org for more information.